-Philip did finally agree at least to stop acting like he was married to Bertrade in 1104, but of course Urban was too dead by then to appreciate it.
+Philip did finally agree to stop acting like he was married to Bertrade in 1104, but Urban, sadly, was too dead by then to appreciate it.
 The Investiture Controversy similarly resolved itself after Urban’s death, when Emperor Henry V and Pope Calixtus II agreed on the Concordat of Worms in 1122.
 But that whole Crusade thing kind of took on a life of its own, didn’t it?
 The main Crusading movement, the one that took place in and around the “Holy Land” (and that one time in, uh, Tunisia), went on until 1291, and people were still using the term “Crusade” to describe Christian military campaigns against Muslim powers (and against Christian heretics) through the 15th century (or to the present day, if we go by some of the rowdier right-wing fever swamps).

-But did Urban call for the conquest of Jerusalem?
-This is where all the various accounts disagree–in at least one of them, Jerusalem isn’t even mentioned, while in others Urban makes taking Jerusalem the most important goal of the campaign.
+But did Urban demand the conquest of Jerusalem?
+This is where all the various accounts disagree.
+In at least one of them, Jerusalem isn’t even mentioned, while in others Urban makes taking Jerusalem the most important goal of the campaign.
 Obviously any chronicler writing after the First Crusade, which abandoned the Byzantines and focused on capturing Jerusalem, would have some incentive to write Jerusalem in to Urban’s speech in order to justify what actually happened.
 Reality may be somewhere in the middle.
 Urban himself talked about the coming campaign in a letter he wrote not long after the council ended, and he writes about the need to liberate the Christian Churches of the east without saying anything explicit about capturing the Holy Land.
 But the phrase “the Christian Churches of the east” presumably includes, presumably especially includes, churches in Jerusalem, so I think at least you have to say that Urban wasn’t uninterested in the fate of the Holy City.